with a Life at Conception Act

 Life at Conception Act Follows the High Court’s Instructions by Defining When Life Begins

-Now the time to grovel before the Supreme Court is over.
+Finally, the time to grovel before the Supreme Court is over.

-Working from what the Supreme Court ruled in Roe, pro-life lawmakers can pass a Life at Conception Act and end abortion by using the Constitution instead of amending it.
+Pro-life lawmakers can pass a Life at Conception Act and end abortion by using the Constitution instead of amending it.

 When the Supreme Court handed down its now-infamous Roe v.
 Wade decision, it did so based on a new, previously undefined “right of privacy” which it “discovered” in so-called “emanations” of “penumbrae” of the Constitution.